 The deep blue hues of the Pacific Ocean surrounding Straddie make for a picture perfect background.
 Make sure you stop in at Point Lookout for a photo (or two) to make your followers jealous.

-Grab a frosty and set up camp on the perfectly positioned deck before grabbing some classic pub grub from the bistro.
 Fresh seafood abounds but who can pass up a Caesar salad with fresh prawns, and a perfectly cooked rib eye?

 8am: Breakfast of Champions

 The eggs florentine and an old-fashioned milkshake at French Ease in Point Lookout are calling your name so head there early to snag a spot.